A judge's gavel on an open book in a library.

 How to Cite an Unpublished Case

-The Bluebook (the primary guide for legal citation, not to be confused with Kelley Blue Book, a source of information about vehicle values) has a section on citing cases which were not selected for publication.
+The Bluebook (the primary guide for legal citation, not to be confused with Kelley Blue Book, a source of information about vehicle values) has a section on citing cases that were not selected for publication.
 For purposes of Colorado unpublished decisions, which are not included in Westlaw or other legal databases, the information needed in the cite is:

 • Case Name